j4ckofalltrades/j4ckofalltrades/content/posts/npm-publish.md

             NODE_AUTH_TOKEN: ${{ secrets.NPM_TOKEN }}
     ```

-    This workflow will is triggered when a new release is created but you can
+    This workflow is triggered when a new release is created but you can also
-    also configure it to be triggered when a different event happens e.g. when a
+    configure it to be triggered when a different event happens e.g. when a
     new tag gets pushed.
 Refer to the [GitHub Actions documentation](https://docs.github.com/en/actions)
     for more configuration options.